 By law you should only have your motorbike MOT tested at an authorised testing station.
 There are about 2,800 motorcycle workshops authorised as motorcycle testing stations across the UK.
 Just like a car MOT testing station, the premises will be indefinable by the blue ‘3 triangles’ logo.

-A maximum chargeable fee for the test must be displayed on a poster inside every test station, this is the maximum you will be expected to pay by law for your motorbike MOT test, however a testing station may charge less than this.
+A maximum chargeable fee for the test must be displayed on a poster inside every test station.
+This is the maximum fee you will be expected to pay by law for your motorbike MOT test - however a testing station may charge less than this.

-If your motorbike fails the MOT test, you will be given a failure document.
-Most testing stations offer a free retest within a two week period of failing the test.
-When your motorbike passes, the details will be added to an electronic database which confirms the legal road-worthiness of your motorbike.
+If your motorbike fails its MOT test, you will be given a failure document.
+Most testing stations offer a free retest within a two-week period of failing the test.
+When your motorbike passes, the details will be added to an electronic database which confirms the legal roadworthiness of your motorbike.